Best No Contract Phone Plans

 - The cheapest plan is made irrelevant by apps in some cases.

 Virgin Mobile is a fairly recognizable name in the cell phone service industry that exclusively offers plans with no contracts.
 They offer a range of plans all on a network powered by Sprint.

 Their cheapest plan is called "Wi-Fi lover's delight" which is a clever way of saying that this plan is not ideal for anyone who may need to access the internet outside a Wi-Fi zone.
 This plan offers no mobile data at all and the price is comparable to other plans that do offer at least some data.
 Plus, in a world where you can download apps that turn your iPod or tablet into a phone over Wi-Fi for free, this plan is not the best value.

-There most interesting plan is their midrange price plan that gives you a choice between to levels of service.
+Their most interesting plan is their mid-range price plan that gives you a choice between to levels of service.
 You can choose unlimited talk, text and data (with 250MB of data before dropping to 2G speeds).
 You can also choose, and here is where it gets interesting, unlimited texts, 300 minutes of talk and unlimited data (with 2.5GB before dropping to 2G speeds).
-That means you have the option to use more data and less voice minutes or vice versa while paying the same price.
+That means you have the option to use more data and fewer voice minutes or vice versa while paying the same price.

 Virgin Mobile uses Sprint's nationwide network, which is not the best in the industry but it does offer 4G LTE speeds.
 However, check the network's strength and availability in your area before choosing this provider.

 Virgin Mobile is a solid no-contract provider especially if you are looking for plans with flexibility.
 Their low price plan is not the best option on the market but their mid-range plan is a great option.